CyberZHG/CLRS/README.md

 __Trying__ to solve the exercises and problems in __*Introduction to Algorithms (CLRS)*__ 3rd edition.

-The implementations should pass all the test cases in both Python 2.x and Python 3.x.
+The implementations should pass PEP8 and all the test cases in both Python 2.x and Python 3.x.

 The visualizations are written in [Processing 3](https://processing.org/).